-As of June 30, 2011 the project is expected to produce a daily average of about 500 MMBtu/day of methane from the Carter Valley landfill at the current raw gas volumes being generated underground and collected in Republic's piping and collection system.
-However, in order to produce maximum levels on a given day, the plant needs to remain in operation for a full 24 hours per day.
+The Methane Project is designed to be capable of producing a daily average of about 500 MMBtu/day of methane from the Carter Valley landfill assuming the raw gas volumes being generated underground and collected in Republic's piping and collection system are sufficient to do so.
+However, in order to produce maximum levels on a given day, the raw gas volume must be available and the plant needs to remain in operation for the full 24 hours that day.
 Daily production decreases on days when the plant operates less than a full 24 hours, whether due to any equipment or collection system supply issue.
 The primary reason experienced for less-than-full-24-hour operation since April 2009 has been frequent spiking in the oxygen content in the raw gas collected by Republic and delivered to the plant, and not to equipment malfunctions in MMC's plant.
 Oxygen spikes shut down MMC's equipment for safety reasons as high oxygen gas is explosive in our treatment process.